John Courtney1

 John Courtney married Mary Williams on 4 September 1726.1

-John Courtney lived at Ilfracombe, Devon, England.1
+He lived at Ilfracombe, Devon, EnglandG.1

 Child of John Courtney and Mary Williams